Occupation of Istanbul: Ottoman courts-martial

 Calthorpe's message was fully noted by the Sultan.
 There was an eastern tradition of presenting gifts to the authority during serious conflicts, sometimes "falling of heads".
 There was no higher goal than preserving the integrity of the Ottoman Institution.
 If Calthorpe's anger could be calmed down by foisting the blame on a few members of the Committee of Union and Progress, the Ottoman Empire could thereby receive more lenient treatment at the Paris peace conference.
 The trials began in Istanbul on 28 April 1919.
 The prosecution presented "forty-two authenticated documents substantiating the charges therein, many bearing dates, identification of senders of the cipher telegrams and letters, and names of recipients."
 On 22 July, the court-martial found several defendants guilty of subverting constitutionalism by force and found them responsible for massacres.
 During its whole existence from 28 April 1919, to 29 March 1920, Ottoman trials were performed very poorly and with increasing inefficiency, as presumed guilty people were already intended as a sacrifice to save the Empire.
 However, as an occupation authority, the historical rightfulness of the Allies was at stake.
 Calthorpe wrote to London: "proving to be a farce and injurious to our own prestige and to that of the Turkish government".
 The Allies considered Ottoman trials as a travesty of justice, so Ottoman justice had to be replaced with Western justice by moving the trials to Malta as "International" trials.
 The "International" trials declined to use any evidence developed by the Ottoman tribunals.
 When the International trials were staged, Calthorpe was replaced by John de Robeck.
-John de Robeck said regarding the trials "that its findings cannot be held of any account at all."
+De Robeck said regarding the trials "that its findings cannot be held of any account at all."
 All of the Malta exiles were released.

 A new movement

 Calthorpe was alarmed when he learned that the victor of Gallipoli had become the inspector general for Anatolia, and Mustafa Kemal's behavior during this period did nothing to improve matters.
 Calthorpe urged that Kemal be recalled.
-Thanks to friends and sympathizers of Mustafa Kemal's in government circles, a 'compromise' was developed whereby the power of the inspector general was curbed, at least on paper.
+Thanks to friends and sympathizers of Kemal in government circles, a 'compromise' was developed whereby the power of the inspector general was curbed, at least on paper.
 "Inspector General" became a title that had no power to command.
 On 23 June 1919, Somerset Arthur Gough-Calthorpe began to understand Kemal and his role in the establishment of the Turkish national movement.
-He sent a report about Mustafa Kemal to the Foreign Office.
+He sent a report about Kemal to the Foreign Office.
 His remarks were downplayed by George Kidson of the Eastern Department.
 Captain Hurst (British army) in Samsun warned Calthorpe one more time about the Turkish national movement, but his units were replaced with a brigade of Gurkhas.

-Arthur Gough-Calthorpe was assigned to another position on 5 August 1919, and left Istanbul.
+Calthorpe was assigned to another position on 5 August 1919, and left Istanbul.